Having an online store is critical to the success of a business — now more than ever.

-Integrating an ecommerce POS system rids you of having to manually input data.
+Integrating an ecommerce POS system saves you from having to manually input data.
 Being able to manage your product information in one place and not having to update it yourself is a huge value add.
-If the POS syncs order info from online orders (or vice versa) that’s also one less place you have to reconcile data.
+If the POS syncs order info from online orders (or vice versa) that’s also one less place where you have to reconcile data.

 Not only does this save you a headache, but also a significant portion of time.
 This is time you can now invest elsewhere in your business.

 Many ecommerce platforms make it easy to enable promotions within their own system, but a POS system integration takes it a step further.

 No longer do you have to make a choice between applying all of your promotions to either online and offline channels.

 Add a layer of personalisation and customisation to your store by enabling promotions with your POS system.

 Just like most technologies you integrate in your business, they can help you learn a lot about your customers.

 Ecommerce POS system integrations are no different.
 By integrating your POS, you have clear insights into customer sales behaviour.
 This can in turn improve your customer relationship management (CRM).